tanphan6061/my-instagram/README.md

   - show profile, search user, edit profile, upload avatar
   - And static page: Direct, Explore, ...

-This app is result of CodersX's courses 2020.
-Many thanks to CodersX.

 ### My Demo!
 + Like the social network page.
 The first you see it's Login Page: